Home Business Policies FAQ Items For Sale Previous Repairs

 How do you get the item to me ?

 Carefully packed in tissue and bubble wrap and double boxed is the safest method.
 The piece needs to be well padded from shock and impact.
 Bigger boxes are better than smaller tight fitting boxes.
-UPS or Postal Service Priority mail are the most common methods used by clients.
+UPS, FedEx or Postal Service Priority mail are the most common methods used by clients.
 Insure as appropriate and advise me of insurance requested for return.
 Once I have shipped a repaired item, any damage or claim will be between the customer and the shipper.
 Another option for the customer shipping very valuable or delicate items is to use a shipping service.
-I only do business in the United States.
+I do have customers in the UK that use my services for wood and bone chess restoration.
+Contact me by e mail for more information.

 Do you paint the repaired part ?

 Yes and no. Let me explain.
 There is a technique for repairing ivory as follows: Missing parts are molded or cast in a man-made material.
 They are attached to the ivory, shaped and smoothed.
 They are then painted, usually by airbrush and given a clear coat.
-I DO NOT USE THIS TECHNIQUE, although it is generally fast and inexpensive.
+I DO NOT USE THIS TECHNIQUE, on a regular basis, although it is generally fast and inexpensive.
 The reason I do not use this technique is that it looks BAD.
 The repair looks like a painted surface, not ivory.
 Much detail is lost.
 These repairs are easily spotted to the trained eye.
+I will occasionally cast small intricate parts and similar decorative components that cannot be efficiently carved in old ivory.

 Do I have references ?